 This collection has 19th, 20th and 21st century examples of the Polik’Mana image displayed on this plate (see “Kachina Design” in Category Listing).
 The elements of design in these renditions are strikingly consistent across time, varying only by the skill of the artist.
 While still incorporating these elements, this rendition by Joshua is simpler and looser than other representations of the Polik Mana.

-Born in 2000, Joshua Namingha is a son of noted potters Les and Jocelyn Namingha and was about 14 years old when he made this plate.Father Les seems to have always experimented with more abstract designs and now does innovative, cutting-edge kiln-fired pottery painted using acrylic paint.
+Born in 2000, Joshua Namingha is a son of noted potters Les and Jocelyn Namingha.
+Al Hayes, from whom I purchased plate 2019-03, believes it was made in 2014 when Joshua would have been about 21 years old.
+Joshua’s father Les seems to have always experimented with more abstract designs and now does innovative, cutting-edge kiln-fired pottery painted using acrylic paint.
 (See Artist List.)
 Les painted his version of the Polik’Mana on cloth that was then mounted on a clay tile and is part of this collection (2016-02).
 Yet even given his innovative style, Les’ rendition of this Mana is very close to the traditional form.
 In contrast, son Joshua paints in more of a more casual folk art style using paints and techniques that are part of the Sikyatki Revival tradition.

 Plate 2019-03 is very shallow, almost flat.
 It is quite thick and when struck by a finger emits a dull “thunk” indicative of a low-temperature outdoor firing.
 The tan background is even with no noticable blushing.

 Although drawn more casually.
 Joshua’s design has all of the distinctive characteristics of the Polik’Mana.
 You might remember Nampeyo’s 1890’s tile (2014-10) for comparison: